Inga Ruginienė: Defense

 Ruginienė has stated that she considers national security a priority.
 She has indicated that she would maintain the Paluckas Government's plan to increase defense spending to 5–6% of GDP.

 She has stated that it might be necessary for Lithuania to introduce universal military conscription.

 Foreign policy

 Ruginienė has expressed strong support for Ukraine in the context of the Russo-Ukrainian War.
 In August 2025, she stated that she had no clear position as to whether Lithuania should send troops to Ukraine as part of a potential peacekeeping force.

 Ruginienė has called China a threat but has emphasised that Lithuania's policy should align with the European Union's common position on the country.
 China downgraded its relations with Lithuania following the 2021 establishment of a Taiwanese Representative Office in Vilnius which used the name "Taiwan" instead of "Taipei".
-Ruginienė has stated that she aims to normalize diplomatic relations with Beijing, but not to pursue "friendly relations".
+Ruginienė has stated that she aims to normalise diplomatic relations with Beijing, but not to pursue "friendly relations".